-Smoking is a major risk factor in developing cancer with HPV exposure.
+Smoking can increase your risk of developing cancer with HPV exposure.

 Can HPV infection be prevented?

-Three vaccines are currently available that can prevent infection from certain types of HPV.
-The vaccines are given as a series of 2–3 injections within a 6-month period.
+There is a vaccine available that can prevent infection from certain types of HPV.
+The vaccine is given as an injection.

 Who should be vaccinated?

-The best time to have the vaccination is before a person is exposed to HPV, which means before their first sexual contact (suggested age 10–15 years).
+HPV vaccination is recommended for anyone who wants to protect themselves against HPV.
+It’s recommended for young people (around age 10–15 years) because the best time to have the vaccination is before a person is exposed to HPV, which means before their first sexual contact.

-People living with HIV are at increased risk of developing cancer with HPV exposure and should consider vaccination.
+People living with HIV who are having anal sex are at increased risk of developing anal cancer with HPV exposure and should consider vaccination.

 Do I need cervical screening if I’ve had the HPV vaccination?

 Yes.
-Although vaccinations will protect against the HPV infection that causes over 90% of cervical cancers, you are still at risk of infection from other HPV types.
+Although vaccinations will protect against most types of HPV that cause cervical cancer, there is a small risk that you could get cervical cancer from other HPV types.

 Adelaide Sexual Health Centre